 RDR2 takes on serious topics, like racism, imperialism, and genocide— plus if you’re lucky enough you can come upon a group of KKK members meeting in the woods at night.. enjoy the chaos and the massive honor boost for slaughtering every last one of them.
 It handles these topics very maturely.
 Ditching GTA’s satirical approach, RDR goes with the dreadful cost of these very real historical events, and handles them with defy care.

 I love Red Dead Redemption II.
 It supplants the O.G.
 Red Dead as perhaps my favorite game of all time.
 It’s not without its limits and faults, but in 2018, it’s the best, most complete and well-rounded experience a gamer can ask for.
+I won’t be using any Red Dead Redemption 2 cheats, as I don’t want to rush the story!
 The biggest drawback is that it continues the trend of Rockstar killing the Western genre for any other developer as they’ve set the bar way too high for almost anyone to attempt to surpass.